alexk1919/n8n-templates/README.md

 - Integrate popular tools and platforms.
 - Optimize workflows using AI and API integrations.

-## Workflows
-Here are the available workflows in this repository:

-1. Find Emails and Social Media Links in Seconds
-Description: Scrapes email addresses and social media links from a provided URL, filtering relevant domains and company names.
-Tools Used:
-- HTTP Request
-- Google Sheets
-- OpenAI (AI Agent)
-Folder: Find Emails and Social Media Links

 ## Contributing
 I welcome contributions! 🎉
 Follow these steps to contribute: